andrew-curthoys/curthoys-io/content/traveler/2022_01-ski_trip/11-utah.md

 the bus was allowed to cut in front of a long line of cars waiting to get into the canyon so that was nice.

+After Sun Valley in Idaho, Alta was the second ski resort in the western United States to commission a chairlift, with a single seater beginning operation in 1939.
+The majority of the materials for the chairlift were rummaged from a decommissioned aerial tramway for transporting silver ore out of the canyon.
+The roots of modern human development in this area trace back to mineral extraction after silver was discovered in the Wasatch range in 1864.
+The vein was quickly depleted, however, after a boom and bust in the late 1800s.
+The area saw another short boom & bust in the early 20th century but following the Great Depression the 1930 census recorded six registered voters in Alta, down from the thousands of prospectors hoping to strike it rich just a few decades before.

+When the mining town went bust for the final time, the owner deeded the land to the US Forest Service in lieu of back taxes.
+The timing could not have been better, as the Forest Service was invigorated with New Deal funds.
+In 1935 a study was commissioned by Norwegian ski jumper Alf Engen to study the suitability of the area for a ski resort.
+Anybody who has skied the fluffy flakes of Alta would not be surprised to discover that Uncle Alf's report was glowingly positive. as part of the New Deal, the US Forest Service commissioned a

 I arrive at the Goldminer's Daughter at the base of Alta with a little under an hour till the first chair.
 I order myself a coffee and muffin and take the load off for a while to rest my feet after that bus ride.
 People start queuing up for the first chairs of the day and with a half hour to go I gear up and brave the elements for a spot in line for some fresh pow.

+Alta has a mystique in the skiing community.
+It is one of only three ski resorts in the US that still don't allow snowboarders - the other two being Deer Valley, where I skied earlier this week and a place in Vermont.
+It's consistently ranked near the top of best ski resorts in the US, with a reputation for challenging terrain and massive dumps of light, powdery snow.
+It almost has a cult following among expert skiers who appreciate the terrain and its no-nonsense approach to skiing - there are a few basic cafeteria-style dining options and virtually no nightlife.
+It's all about the skiing here.

 9 AM comes and goes.
 The avalanche teams are still clearing terrain and won't open the lifts until they deem the mountain safe.
 After standing in the